 The committee typically meets monthly and works to review completed submissions as soon as possible.
-While there is no guarenteed timeframe for petitions to be reviewed, generally petition review takes between 60 to 90 days after the petition is completed.
+While there is no guaranteed timeframe for petitions to be reviewed, generally petition review takes between 30 to 60 days after the petition is marked as complete.
 Campus closures and holidays can also impact the review process timeline.

 Check your CU email

-- This final processing through the Bursar’s Office and the Office of the Registrar can take two to three weeks after you receive notification.
+- This final processing through the Office of the Registrar can take one to two weeks after you receive a notification.

 - If an approved retroactive withdrawal changes your academic standing, please note that changes to your record cannot be made by your college until the withdrawal has been processed by the Registrar’s Office and W appears in place of the earned grades on your record